Mike Davis (defensive back, born 1972)

-Michael Allen Davis (born January 14, 1972) is an American former professional football defensive back who played for the Houston Oilers and the Cleveland Browns of the National Football League (NFL).
+Michael Allen Davis (born January 14, 1972) is an American former professional football player who was a defensive back for the Houston Oilers and the Cleveland Browns of the National Football League (NFL).
 He was selected by the Oilers in the fourth round of the 1994 NFL draft with the 119th overall pick.
-He played college football at University of Cincinnati.
+He played college football for the Cincinnati Bearcats.